RWS/dxa-core/README.md

 Prerequisites
 -------------
-For building .NET 8 repositories you must have the following installed:
+For building .NET 8 and .NET 10 repositories you must have the following installed:
-- Visual Studio 2022
+- Visual Studio 2022 or higher
-- .NET 8
+- .NET 8 and .NET 10 SDKs

 Build (single component)
 ------------------------